Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 How much caffeine is in chocolate-covered espresso beans?

-Chocolate-covered espresso beans are an excellent pick-me-up as there is caffeine in both chocolate and espresso beans.
+Chocolate-covered espresso beans are an excellent pick-me-up, as they contain caffeine from both chocolate and espresso beans.

 One espresso bean contains about 6 mg of caffeine, and 1oz (28g) of milk chocolate (the amount needed to cover one espresso bean) has around 5 mg of caffeine.
 One chocolate-covered espresso bean, therefore, contains 11 mg of caffeine.
 A handful of five beans contains 55 mg of caffeine.